 - Again, carefully plotting the data is enormously helpful in formulating the model. - Observational data tend to be unbalanced and have many more covariates than data from a designed experiment.
-Formulating a model is typically more difficult than in a designed experiment. - A generalized linear model is fit by adding a value, typically binomial or poisson, for the optional argument family in the call to lmer. - MCMC sampling is not provided for GLMMs at present but will be added. - ▶ We use likelihood-ratio tests and z-tests in the model building.
+Formulating a model is typically more difficult than in a designed experiment. - A generalized linear model is fit with the function glmer() which requires a family argument.
+Typical values are binomial or poisson - Profiling is not provided for GLMMs at present but will be added. - We use likelihood-ratio tests and z-tests in the model building.